Kim Pan-gon

 Kim Pan-gon (born 1 May 1969) is a South Korean football manager and former player who played as a winger.
+He is currently the head coach of the Malaysia Super League club, Selangor.

 Early life

 Kim was born into a family of peasants in Jinju, a small town in South Gyeongsang Province, South Korea.
 He was the youngest of five children and his family used to set up stalls to sell food 5 kilometers outside of Jinju every Friday.
 Kim loved football, but the junior high school he attended did not have a team of its own.
 In order to play football in high school, he enrolled in Changshin High School in Masan, at an hour's drive from his hometown, and Honam University, a famous non-traditional football school.

 Club career

 While in university, Kim attracted the attention of Ulsan Hyundai Horang-i manager Cha Bum-kun and turned pro with Ulsan Hyundai in 1992.
 Kim failed to impress, however, and had to undergo seven surgeries due to a shin injury in his third year.
 He transferred to another K League club Jeonbuk Hyundai Dinos in 1997, but could not overcome the effects of his injury and retired that year.

 Kim became a high school coach for a while but left for Hong Kong to make a comeback.
 In 2000, he joined Instant-Dict (renamed Double Flower the next year) in the Hong Kong First Division League.
 He contributed to a Hong Kong FA Cup title and later moved to Buler Rangers in 2002 to serve as a player-coach for two years.